 Step 1: Conserve Some Cash

-Be it a meager amount, but you should start saving some cash while on the job.
-The only and the key reason why you need an emergency fund is the potential of losing the job.
+You should save some cash, even a meager amount, while on the job.
+This money will be your emergency fund when you lose your job.
 If you haven’t thought about saving, then this is the right time to do so.

 Just save whatever you can every month.
-According to an advice given Dave Ramsay, the king of debt-reduction, to a radio show caller he should stop spending additional money on the credit card bills, rather should start stockpiling cash.
+According to the advice given by Dave Ramsay, the king of debt reduction, to a radio show caller, he should stop spending additional money on credit card bills rather should start stockpiling cash.

 What’s the reason behind this advice?
-The unions might go for a strike and the caller might go out of job or without any pay for at least a month’s time.
-Thus he will be requiring enough money to sail through the regular expenses for a month or so.
+The unions might strike, and the caller might leave a job or be without pay for at least a month.
+Thus he will require enough money to sail through the regular expenses for a month or so.

-So if you weigh up the situations at job, then considering the risk, it is suggested that you divert some money to savings right away.
+If you weigh up the situations at the job, then considering the risk, it is suggested that you divert some money to savings immediately.

-For some time stop paying extra amount on the debts as well as try reducing the spending wherever you can.
+For some time, stop paying the extra amounts on debts and reduce spending wherever you can.
 However, it is not advisable to start contributing towards the retirement account.

 Step 2: Be Ready with Resume and References

-It is although sad and painful, but losing a job suddenly is hurting.
-Being an employee, some have better intuitive power and can see it written on the walls or can smell it, while others are not capable of doing so.
+It is although sad and painful, losing a job suddenly is hurting.
+Some employees have better intuitive power, while others cannot do so.

-Thus, whenever a sudden layoff hits, you can be ready with an updated and brand new resume, to start with the job hunt as soon as possible.
+Thus, whenever a sudden layoff hits, you can be ready with an updated and brand-new resume to start the job hunt as soon as possible.

-Always keep in mind that you are making a re-entry into the market and would be standing against the lot who is already unemployed or have been out of work for months together.
+Always remember that you are making a re-entry into the market and will stand against those who are already unemployed or who have been out of work for months.

-Take help from friends or consultants to prep the new resume, it will also help in analyzing and finding who all can be called for solid references.
+Take help from friends or consultants to prepare the new resume.
+They will also help analyze the resume and can also be solid references.

-Search the network established with your past co-workers, to find if anyone can be of help or any other firm that is hiring.
+Search the network established with your past co-workers to find if anyone can be of help or if any other firm is hiring.

-The best thing is that by establishing references and past connections the chances are more that you will grab an exciting opportunity even prior to your requirement.
-Bingo go for it!
+The best thing is to establish references and past connections.
+You will probably grab an exciting opportunity even before your requirement.
+Bingo, go for it!

 Step 3: Take Care of Unemployment Benefits

-Due to the sudden layoff if you get a nice severance package or benefits, do not start spending it on a vacation trip.
-Just give yourself some time like a week or two to decompress and then seriously start looking for a job.
+Due to the sudden layoff, if you get a nice severance package or benefits, do not start spending it on a vacation trip.
+Give yourself a week to decompress and start looking for a job.

-Make sure that you apply on time for the unemployment benefits properly, by taking help of online submission or form filling if it is available as it is quick and easy to do.
+Make sure you apply on time for unemployment benefits properly by taking the help of online submission or form filling if available, as it is quick and easy.

-However, it is suggested that do not depend totally on the unemployment benefits.
-In case you are an employee who has been laid off involuntarily, then you will qualify for state unemployment benefits.
+However, do not depend totally on unemployment benefits.
+If an employee is laid off involuntarily, they will qualify for state unemployment benefits.

-But these benefits will not be equal to your monthly earnings they will just match a portion of your earnings, so it will fulfill your needs just for a month or a week’s time.
+But these benefits will not be equal to your monthly earnings.
+They will match a portion of your earnings, fulfilling your monthly or weekly needs.

 The worst part is that unemployment benefits are taxable.
-So just imagine if you are unemployed and are unable to afford approximately 35 percent of each cheque as taxes, the amount you will owe after getting all the benefits would be very hefty.
+So imagine if you are unemployed and cannot afford approximately 35 percent of each cheque as taxes.
+The amount you will owe after getting all the benefits would be very hefty.